delmarc/Objectified/README.md

 That will obviously produce what is below

-<p>some nice text</p>
+&lt;div id="aNiceId"&gt;&lt;h1 class="someClass"&gt;some header text&lt;/h3&gt;&lt;/div&gt;

-I'll create a more understandable page but this will do for now
+I'll create a more understandable page with more examples but this will do for now...

 Delmarc